CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 const Pi = window.Pi;
 {% endhighlight %}

-You may name the varible whatever you prefer for ease we use `Pi`.
+You may name the varible whatever you prefer in this guide we use `Pi`.
 Now that the window has been initialized it is time to start utilizing the functions offered by the Pi SDK.

 ## Functions
-The payment function and the acess token received from the Authenticate function are covered in depth within the <a href="../../../importantTopics">Important Topics</a> section.
-Please head there for a more detailed explination of functionality, integration and use cases.
+The payment function and the access token received from the Authenticate function are covered in depth within the <a href="../../../importantTopics">Important Topics</a> section.
+Please head there to get a more detailed explination of functionality and use cases.

 ### Authenticate
 The Authenicate funcation will request the Pioneer's scope and retun them to the App in the form of a promise.

 Scopes, are aspects of a Pioneer's information which can be requested by an application.
 The information is obscured when possible to protect the Pioneer.
-The Authenticate function will always return the `uid` and `accessToken` irregardless of what scopes are requested.
+The Authenticate function will always return the `uid` and `accessToken` even when an empty array is passed for scopes requested.

-The Access Token is a dynamic identifier which can be used inconjuction with the Pi APIs to verify a Pioneer.
-The Access Token will change at set time intervals.
-The Access Token should not be used to create a unique record for a Pioneer.
-The `uid` is an app-local identifier for the Pioneer.
-This is specific to this Pioneer, and the app.
+The Access Token is a dynamic identifier which can be used inconjuction with the Pi App Platform APIs to verify a Pioneer.
+The Access Token will change at set time intervals and should not be used to create a unique record for a Pioneer.
+The `uid` is an app-local identifier for the Pioneer, in that the `uid` is specific to that Pioneer, and the app.

 #### Calling Authenticate
 To Authenticate function takes two arguements, `scopes` and `onIncompletePaymentFound`.
-Scopes is an Array of strings and onIncompletePaymentFound is a callback function.
-Both arguments are implemented by the developer and explinations on each are below.
+Scopes is an array of strings and `onIncompletePaymentFound` is a pre-coded callback function.
+Both arguments are implemented by the developer and explinations are below.

 Javascript code example that will call the authenticate function and log the return in the console:
 {% highlight javascript %}